National Palaces Painting Museum

 Saat Kule Cafe

-If the onslaught of late Ottoman decadence at Dolmabahçe Palace makes you feel faint, the resident Clock Tower Cafe is a handy spot for...
+If the onslaught of late Ottoman decadence at Dolmabahçe Palace makes you feel faint, head to its Clock Tower Cafe to recover over a...

 Dolmabahçe Caddesi · interesting places nearby